“Blüthner instruments can really sing” — Wilhelm Furtwangler

 The Soundboard and Bridges

 Only the finest white high mountain spruce from selected alpine stock is used for the production of Blüthner soundboards.
 The wood must have straight running grain and at least seven annual rings per cm.
 Bluthner's soundboards are seasoned for many years to ensure maximum resonance and durability.
 The shape of a Blüthner soundboard is unique – a cylindrical curve with a tension evenly matched to the strings.
 Before the soundboard can be installed, it is pre-tensioned and crowned in a process developed by Blüthner.
 The ribs are shaped to fit the curvature required and therefore the tensions of the soundboard remains in-tact over the decades.
-In fact, even under difficult climatic conditions, the curvature will remains in a constant form since not only the rib structure will hold it in place but also the red beech inner rim is pre-formed to the correct angle to receive and retain the soundboards curve tension.
+In fact, even under difficult climatic conditions, the curvature remains in a constant form since not only the rib structure will hold it in place but also the red beech inner rim is pre-formed to the correct angle to receive and retain the soundboards curve tension.
 As the soundboard is pre-stressed in this fashion, it can be fitted precisely and remain under tension permanently.

 The bridge is adapted to the tension and curvature of the soundboard in its optimum position.
 This ensures the string vibrations in their full spectrum are transferred to the soundboard.
 Both the bass and treble bridges are constructed from European maple.